Join us!

 • Solid work experience in several relevant areas – see above.

-• Additional potentially useful skills, eg woodwork/carpentry, sewing/craft skills, wild plant identification, chicken-keeping knowledge, HACCP, plumbing or electrical skills, car/bicycle/machinery maintenance.
+• Additional potentially useful skills, eg woodwork/carpentry, sewing/craft skills, wild plant identification, chicken-keeping knowledge, plumbing or electrical skills, car/bicycle/machinery maintenance.

 • Italian, Croatian or German language skills.
 Most people in our part of Istria speak Croatian and Italian; the older generations tend not to speak English.
 Many tourists speak English, but significant minorities prefer German or Croatian.